jxxcarlson/note/README.md

 ## Installation

-Please follow this simple, five-step installation process:
+Please follow the simple, five-step installation process described below.
+If you do not have Racket installed on your machine, go to the [Racket installer page](https://racket-lang.org/download/).

 1. Do `git clone https://github.com/jxxcarlson/note.git`
    in some convenient directory on your machine.
 Let's